 People are retiring in better health than ever before in history and many people are simply not ready to sit in a rocking chair and relax.
 Retirees have been coming to Lake Chapala for almost 100 years now.
 Our local culture has evolved and become a unique fusion.
 We find ourselves reaping the benefits of fusion both in goodwill from the Mexican people and in having an enviable English-speaking infrastructure in place.
 There’s so much to do you may be overwhelmed by all of the options!
 From activities like Toastmasters, Walking clubs, Zumba, Yoga, a world-class community theater with live productions in English, live music almost every night of the week to movie theaters with movies in English, Rotary Club, Writers Groups, Photography clubs, Artist groups and too many to list here.
 Believe me, if you’re interested in something, it’s here and if it’s not, get it started!

 Would you love to help people now that you’re retired?
 Many of us from North of the Border long to be able to have our lives count for something.
 We want to make a difference and help.
-There are real needs and opportunities to help from rocking babies, or reading and doing crafts with the older children at one of the local orphanages to helping out at one of the animal rescues, teaching English to Mexican students or adults looking to expand their skill set and many more.
+There are real needs and opportunities to help from rocking babies, or reading and doing crafts with the older children at one of the local orphanages to helping out at one of the animal rescues, teaching English to Mexican students or adults looking to expand their skill set and much more.
 There are ways you can know you’re making a real difference here.

 Lake Chapala isn’t just for retirees, either.
 Especially with the widespread availability of fibre-op internet many younger families with children are moving to the area to start businesses or work remotely to take advantage of the weather, lower cost of living, opportunities to learn Spanish and to be a part of a close-knit but welcoming community.

 7. The Mexican people are friendly and the culture is rich in history and tradition.